Identify Your Ideal Customer Profile (ICP)

 ICP vs. Persona

-Please note, a Persona is not the same as an ICP.
-To identify your ICP you need to use measurable data (such as company size and industry for B2B or age and gender for B2C) to gather information about the type of business or individual that is best suited to your company offerings.
-To identify your Personas, you need to use qualitative data (such as pain points, goals and personality type) to gather information about the kinds of individuals that fall within your Ideal Customer Profile.
-An ICP helps you to clarify who you sell to, whereas Personas help you to clarify how you sell to them.
-Both should play an important role in your sales and marketing strategies, but you cannot define your Personas without first defining your ICP.
+A persona is not the same as an ICP.
+To identify your ICP you need to use measurable data, like company size and industry for B2B or age and gender for B2C, to gather information about the type of business or individual best suited to your company offerings.
+To identify your personas, you need to use qualitative data, like pain points, goals, and personality type, to gather information about the kinds of individuals that fall within your ideal customer profile.
+An ICP helps you to clarify who you sell to, whereas personas help you to clarify how you sell to them.
+Both should play an important role in your sales and marketing strategies, but you can't define your personas without first defining your ICP.

-Once you understand your ICP from the inside out, you can better tailor your product or service to address the specific pain points of your Personas.
-Speak to Customer Support to identify the common questions and characteristics of your long-standing customers.
-Consult with Customer Success to find out what kinds of accounts are easiest to upsell.
+Once you understand your ICP from the inside out, you can better tailor your product or service to address the specific pain points of your personas.
+Speak to your customer support team to identify the common questions and characteristics of your long-standing customers.
+Consult with customer success to find out what kinds of accounts are easiest to upsell.
 If you dissect what is currently working and analyze the common factors contributing to that success, you can replicate your efforts in a more scalable and sustainable way.

 Now you’re ready to set the parameters for your success.
-Use the data you have gathered to draw conclusions.
+Use the data you have gathered to draw conclusions about your ICP.

 Best Companies Key Firmographics CSAT Score ROI CLV Ratio Customer Health # of Referrals